CraftAcademy/CraftOverflow/README.md

 1. Identify the problem
 2. Create an issue
+3. Add a screenshot (if applicable)
+4. Add a short background to the issue
-3. Post the issue on Slack
+5. Post the issue on Slack
-4. Wait for help
+6. Wait for help from a coach or a fellow student
-5. Get unstucked
+7. Get unstucked

 ## Why post on Craft Overflow?